dbr787/honeykite/README.md

 [![Add to Buildkite](https://buildkite.com/button.svg)](https://buildkite.com/new)

-A workshop/demo showcasing how to send OpenTelemetry trace data from the Buildkite agent to Honeycomb.io
+An experimental workshop/demo exploring how to send OpenTelemetry trace data from the Buildkite agent to Honeycomb.io

 ## Prerequisites

-Before partaking in this workshop, you should have the following installed and configured on your workstation;
+Before partaking in this workshop, you should have the following tools installed and configured on your workstation;

 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 - [Terraform CLI](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)